joostvanwollingen/functional-monitoring-workshop/docs/30-Drilldown.md

-Build not done, don't know how, get customer by customer id
+Build done, get customer by customer id has a random long (50%) and short delay (50%) to a 3rd party service to retrieve enriched data.
+Metric: get.3rdPartyEnrichCustomerService.v3

 # Database problems?